billabear/billabear/readme.md

 ### Managed Cloud Hosting

 You can get managed cloud hosting at https://billabear.com.

+The managed cloud hosted version gets updates on a regular basis while the open version GitHub gets a new feature release every 6 months.

 ### Development